PKP Intercity: History

-PKP Intercity came into existence as a result of a major restructuring of the state-owned Polish railway operator Polskie Koleje Państwowe which, in 2001, was divided up into several different companies that were operated as independent entities on a commercial basis.
+PKP Intercity came into existence as a result of a major restructuring of the state-owned Polish railway operator Polish State Railways (PKP) which, in 2001, was divided up into several different companies that were operated as independent entities on a commercial basis.
 This restructuring was aimed at separating railway operating activities from the management of Poland's railway infrastructure.
 PKP Intercity is a subsidiary of PKP Group, a state-owned holding company for various other railway-orientated subsidiaries.

 PKP Intercity introduced a new standard of service in the Polish rail sector.
 Certain trains operated under the InterCity brand offer onboard snacks and most feature air conditioning.
 Over time, the range of services provided by PKP Intercity has expanded; in 2005, PKP Intercity launched the TLK (Lowcost Trains) brand, an alternative service level aimed at less affluent passengers.

 In 2006, PKP Intercity inaugurated its first modern Customer Service Centre at Warsaw Central station; one year later, the second such facility was opened in Poznan.
 By the late 2000s, it operated the largest segment of passenger rail services in the country; in 2007, PKP Intercity transported 11.6 million passengers, up by almost one million from 10.7 million passengers in 2006.
 By 2007, it was drawing up plans to purchase new locomotives and to further upgrade existing rolling stock.

 In May 2011, PKP Intercity awarded a contract valued at €665 million to the French rolling stock manufacturer Alstom covering the manufacture and supply of 20 ED250 New Pendolino high speed trains.
 It additionally covered the provision of all maintenance activities for up to 17 years and the construction of a new maintenance depot.
 These trainsets, each comprising seven cars, were built to PKP Intercity's individual specifications; whilst capable of attaining a maximum speed of 250 km/h, carrying up to 402 passengers, and incorporating various noise minimisation measures, they intentionally excluded the optional tilting mechanism.